infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/TagsApi.md

 let tagId = "tagId_example"; // String | tag_id
 let opts = {
   'updateMask': ["null"], // [String] | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped.
-  'tag': new KeapCoreServiceCoreSdk.CreateUpdateTagRequest() // CreateUpdateTagRequest | tag
+  'createUpdateTagRequest': new KeapCoreServiceCoreSdk.CreateUpdateTagRequest() // CreateUpdateTagRequest | tag
 };
 apiInstance.patchTagUsingPATCH(tagId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);